yukimayuli-gmz/Classification-for-7-points-generic-metric/README.md

 to indicate the separation at the end of extreme rays for each case.

 We have classified all prime metrics of 7 points into 13,182 equivalence classes (the prime metrics of the `Metric Cone` are the extreme rays of every generic metrics).
-And we saved them in the file `isomorphic_rays_list.txt`.
-Within the file `isomorphic_rays_list.txt`, we further divided these equivalence classes into 7,783 different categories based on the frequency of each number in the prime metrics.
-In the `isomorphic_rays_list.txt` file, the first line of each category represents a vector indicating the frequency of appearance of different numbers starting from 0 in that category of prime metrics.
+And we saved them in the file `isomorphic_prime_rays_list_with_7_points.txt`.
+Within the file `isomorphic_prime_rays_list_with_7_points.txt`, we further divided these equivalence classes into 7,783 different categories based on the frequency of each number in the prime metrics.
+In the `isomorphic_prime_rays_list_with_7_points.txt` file, the first line of each category represents a vector indicating the frequency of appearance of different numbers starting from 0 in that category of prime metrics.
 Each subsequent line represents an equivalence class of prime metrics.
 Finally, the 7,783 different categories are separated by

         ###
         category number